codespearhead/whatsmeow-quickstart/README.md

 > **Note**: We are not affiliated, associated, authorized, endorsed by or in any way officially connected to WhatsMeow®. (go.mau.fi/whatsmeow).

 > **Note**: This repository was built upon the currently official [minimal working example](https://godocs.io/go.mau.fi/whatsmeow#example-package) of WhatsMeow®.

+> **Note**: This project will be archieved if it's merged into the official WhatsMeow repository.

+> **Warning**: Do not log out immediately after logging in, otherwise various panics will be raised because the [program as a whole will probably not be ready by then](https://github.com/tulir/whatsmeow/issues/295).
+If you want to log out, wait a few seconds and only then press CRTL+C.